valentingol/gan-face-editing/README.md

 ## AnyCost GAN tutorial

 The tutorial of AnyCostGAN is in the file `AnycostGAN tuto.md` and the tutorial notebooks are in the `notebooks` folder.
 The original repository is here: [AnyCosGAN](https://github.com/mit-han-lab/anycost-gan).
+Note that the script `demo.py` was renamed to `editor_API.py` in this repository.

 ## Commit message